-Every child is taught basic physical safety and security, like not talking to strangers and fastening seat belts before driving.
+In today’s world, digitally connected families must think about security both online and offline.
+Every child is taught basic safety, like not talking to strangers and looking both ways before crossing the street.
 Teaching young people easy-to-learn life lessons for online safety and privacy begins with parents leading the way.

-- Share with care – What you post can last a lifetime: Help your children understand that any information they share online can easily be copied and is almost impossible to take back.
+- What happens online stays online: Help your children understand that any information they share online can easily be copied and is almost impossible to take back.
 Teach them to consider who might see a post and how it might be perceived in the future.

 - Post only about others as you would like to have them post about you: Remind children and family members about the golden rule and that it applies online as well.
 What they do online can positively or negatively impact other people.

-- Own your online presence: Start the conversation about the public nature of the internet early.
+- Own your online presence: Start the conversation about the public nature of the Internet early.
 Learn about and teach your kids how to use privacy and security settings on their favorite online games, apps and platforms.
+Take a moment to configure them together–explaining why you are restricting some features (such as location tracking).

 - Remain positively engaged: Pay attention to and know the online environments your children use.
 In the real world, there are good and bad neighborhoods, and the online world is no different.
 Help them to identify safe and trusted websites and apps.
 Encourage them to be cautious about clicking on, downloading, posting and uploading content.